gromacs/gromacs/docs/user-guide/mdp-options.rst

    weights can be any floating point number.
 Units are kT.
 Its length must match the lambda vector lengths.

+.. mdp:: init-wl-histogram-counts

+   The initial counts used for the Wang-Landau histogram of visiting expanded ensemble states.
+The flatness of this histogram is used to decide whether to decrement the histogram-building incrementor.
+   This option is only generally useful if continuing a shorter simulation from a previous one, as the smaller the incrementor gets, the longer it takes for the histogram to become flat, often longer than a short simulation takes, requiring the histogram population to be carried over from the previous simulation.
+The default is a vector of zeros.
+The format is similar to the lambda vector settings in :mdp:`fep-lambdas`.
+The value can be a floating point number or an integer, as some methods increment multiple histogram bins at the same time with fractional weights.
+Its length must match the lambda vector lengths.

+.. mdp:: init-lambda-counts

+   The initial counts used for the number of times each expanded ensemble state is visited states.
+Several algorithms set by :mdp:`lmc-weights-equil` use various functions of the number of visits to each state states to decide whether to switch to different phases of weight determination.
+These include :mdp-value:`number-all-lambda` which requires the mumber of times each lambda state is visited to be equal to or greater than this number, :mdp-value:`number-samples`, which requires the total number of visits to all lambda states to be greater than or equal to this, and :mdp-value:`count-ratio`, which requires the number of states visited at each state to be within a given ratio of equal visitation.
+This option is only generally useful if continuing a shorter simulation from a previous one, as most methods will reach the triggering conditions with relatively low number of samples collected.
+The default is a vector of zeros.
+The format is similar to the lambda vector settings in :mdp:`fep-lambdas`.
+Unlike :mdp:`init-wl-histogram`, the value can only be an integer.
+Its length must match the lambda vector lengths.

 .. mdp:: lmc-weights-equil

    .. mdp-value:: no